multividas/engineering-multividas/posts/singleton-design-pattern.md

 **Private Constructor (__construct):** Prevents direct instantiation of the class.

 **Private Clone (__clone):** Prevents cloning of the class instance.

+**static:** Uses late static binding, allowing subclasses to have their own instance when `getInstance()` is called on them.

+**self:** Refers to the class where the method is defined, so it does not support subclassing in the same way.

 :::info
 Any state you add in your singleton becomes part of "global state" of your application